reimagined/resolve/examples/todo/README.md

 # **ReSolve Todo Example**
 This project is a demo single page application representing a two-level todo list with todo-items grouped by task cards.
 The application is built on the CQRS and Event Sourcing principles and based on the reSolve framework.
-This application does NOT use [resolve-boilerplate](https://github.com/reimagined/resolve-boilerplate).
+This application does NOT use [
+Create ReSolve App](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app).
 It performs interaction with reSolve backend directly by socket.io and provides a [custom API backend server](#custom-backend-api-server-for-resolve).

 The current example is a scalable application and can use custom amount of command and query handlers in segregated node.js processes, which perform interaction by ZMQ bus.